COQB - Code Enforcement Officials

 - Data transfers nightly from NCDOI to PSI Services, LLC.

-- Before testing read the Candidate Information Bulletin for specific instructions about how to register, what reference books may be used and other materials permitted or prohibited for each exam offered by the testing center.
+- Before testing read the Candidate Information Bulletin for specific instructions about how to register, what reference books may be used and other materials permitted or prohibited for each exam offered by the testing center, and how to request accommodations.

 - The Candidate Information Bulletin (CIB) contains all instructions needed to register for the exam through the PSI Services, LLC web site www.psiexams.com.